 The definition of 'disability' as used in the Act is very broad and includes people who have a physical, learning, sensory, psychiatric or medical condition.
 A disability can be permanent or temporary.

-You may request assistance if you have a medical condition/requirement or other needs that may affect your ability to write the examinations of the CFP Certification Program under standard conditions.
+Candidates may request assistance if there is a a medical condition/requirement or other needs that affect a candidates ability to write the examinations of the CFP Certification Program under standard conditions.

 EXAMPLES OF ASSISTANCE